 Hay and estar

 Impersonal form ‘hay’ is the present use of the verb ‘haber’, which can be translated to different verbs in English depending on its meaning within the sentence (to be, to have).
-Below are a couple of examples of verb HABER:

 -As ‘to have’.
 The position in the sentence is as auxiliary verb:

-I have been to the theatre this evening
+He estado en el teatro esta noche.
+I have been to the theatre this evening.

 -As ‘to be’.
 It is the main verb of the sentence:

-So the verb ‘hay’ can be translated as there is/are.
+-So the verb ‘hay’ can be translated as there is/are.
 In Spanish this verb form has no plural:

 In the table below you can see the definition for both verb forms and their differences.